JesseZhuang/CSAPP/leetcode/Readme.md

 Process finished with exit code 0
 ```

+Click the check-mark icon to show passed tests if desired.

-Can right click a test cpp file and run all tsts in there.
+Can right-click a test cpp file and run all tests in there.

 ```shell
 /Volumes/code/CSAPP/leetcode/cmake-build-debug/test/LeetCode_test --gtest_filter=BisectTestF.bisect_found:BisectTestF/*.bisect_found:BisectTestF.bisect_found/*:*/BisectTestF.bisect_found/*:*/BisectTestF/*.bisect_found:BisectTestF.bisect_not_found:BisectTestF/*.bisect_not_found:BisectTestF.bisect_not_found/*:*/BisectTestF.bisect_not_found/*:*/BisectTestF/*.bisect_not_found:BisectTestF.bisect_not_found_insert:BisectTestF/*.bisect_not_found_insert:BisectTestF.bisect_not_found_insert/*:*/BisectTestF.bisect_not_found_insert/*:*/BisectTestF/*.bisect_not_found_insert --gtest_color=no